AdityaSharma1111/Car-Trader/README.md

 - Cosine Similarity for computing similar cars
 - Pretrained on 1000+ real car listings (CarDekho Kaggle Dataset)
 - Hosted as a microservice (Flask API via Render)

-**Example Output:**
-_"Users viewing a 2018 Swift Petrol are also shown other budget hatchbacks with similar year and transmission."_

----

-📂 Project Structure